A favorite echeveria succulent plant hybrid, Echeveria imbricata [ech-eh-VER-ee-a im-brih-KAY-tuh] produces blue-green leaves forming tight rosettes.

 Watering and Feeding

-When Echeveria imbricata Blue Rose are first potted, they will require more water, once established they will need less water.
+When Echeveria imbricata Blue Rose is first potted, they will require more water, once established they will need less water.
 Allow the soil to dry between watering.

 This succulent doesn’t require feeding.